Rajgir Zoo Safari: Location

 The zoo is located in the Nalanda district, around 85 km southeast of Patna.
 It is surrounded by the Vaibhargiri and Swarnagiri hills on both side.
 It is about half a kilometre from the Rajgir-Gaya road in Rajgir Wildlife Sanctuary.

-It is 101 Kms (approx) from the Bihar Capital City, Patna by Road.
-The nearest airport to the safari is Gaya Airport which is 71 Kms from the safari by road.
+It is 101 km (approx) from the Bihar Capital City, Patna by Road.
+The nearest airport to the safari is Gaya Airport which is 71 km from the safari by road.
 The safari is also accessible through the Railway Station.
 The nearest Railway Station is Rajgir Railway station.
-Gaya Railway station is 60 Kms away from the Safari by Road.
+Gaya Railway station is 60 km away from the Safari by Road.

 Features

 The zoo has a fence for keeping the fawns, cubs, and sick animals safe, feeding areas for both the herbivores and carnivores, and another fence to rule out any possibility of the safari animals escaping to the adjoining forest areas.
 There are also ponds of water for the safari animals to drink from and a security arrangement with watch towers.